DRK-512/Operating-Systems/README.md

 # Operating-Systems

-This repo consists of random operating systems project I have done whilst reading Operating Systems Concepts by Abraham Silberschatz, Peter Baer Galvin, and Greg Gagne or during my operating systems course (CS-451) at Kettering University <br>
+This repo consists of random operating systems project I have done whilst reading "Operating Systems Concepts by Abraham Silberschatz, Peter Baer Galvin, and Greg Gagne" or random projects I made up because I was bored <br>
 Each project is categorized based off section, and each project should have its own README

 For every project simply run <br>